Do You Know

-Join us and nationally renowned estate planning and asset protection attorney, Steve Oshins, and nationally renowned CPA, Robert Keebler, for a very timely presentation entitled, “Saving Federal and State Income Taxes using a Non-Grantor Trust”.
+Join us, tax and asset protection attorney, Steve Oshins, and nationally renowned tax expert and CPA, Robert Keebler, on Thursday, July 20th, 2017 at 9am Pacific Time (12pm Eastern Time) for a very valuable presentation entitled, “Saving Federal and State Income Taxes using a Non-Grantor Trust”.

-Steve and Bob will explain the issues with non-grantor trusts and how to adjust the trusts and properly plan to save your clients significant taxes each year.
-This presentation will be valuable for attorneys, CPAs, life insurance advisors, investment advisors and trust officers.
+Steve and Bob will explain how to properly plan and use non-grantor trusts to save your clients significant taxes each year.
+This presentation will be worthwhile for attorneys and CPAs, as well as life insurance advisors, investment advisors and trust officers.

 On this teleconference, you will learn: